Brian-Pho/CR4-DL/content/pages/about/index.md

 ### Who are you?

 You can visit my [personal website](https://brianpho.com/) to learn more about me but here's a summary.
 My goal is to help humanity build artificial general intelligence (AGI).
 I plan to achieve this goal by becoming a neuroscientist and by studying the brain through textbooks, books, and papers.
-I just finished my bachelors in software engineering and I'm currently pursuing a masters in neuroscience.
+I completed my bachelors in software engineering and I'm currently studying a masters in neuroscience.
 For me, it isn't enough to just understand the brain but to also build one.
 By reverse engineering the brain, I believe we can create an intelligence greater than ourselves; to solve intelligence and to use it to solve everything else.

 ### Why are you pursuing AGI?

 I'm pursuing AGI for multiple reasons.

-- The scientist in me does it in **search of the truth**.
+- The scientist in me does it in search of the truth.
 How does the brain work?
 Why are we conscious?
 Why are we different from everything else that's alive?
-- The person in me does it to **help humanity**.
-An AGI could theoretically solve all of our problems.
-World hunger, immortality, space travel, the perfect government, you name it.
+- The person in me does it to help humanity.
+An AGI could theoretically solve all of our problems: world hunger, immortality, space travel, you name it.
-- The child in me does it because it's **fun**!
+- The child in me does it because it's fun!
 There's so much to explore, learn, and play with.
 I don't think we should ever forget the innocence within us.
-- The adult in me does it because **I can't see myself doing anything else**.
-Once AGI is created, it will be the best at everything.
-Which means that whatever I do now, will be done better by an AGI in the future.
+- The adult in me does it because I can't see myself doing anything else.
+Once AGI is created, it will be the best at everything, which means that whatever I do now, an AGI could do better.

 ### How do you plan on creating AGI?

-I plan on creating AGI by first studying the human brain.
-My approach is to reverse engineer the brain by extracting the core principles of how the brain processes information.
-Information processing requires two separate but integrated parts like computers: hardware and software.
-The hardware of the brain is the physical implementation of it as an organ.
-Examples of brain hardware include its inputs and outputs such as the eye, skin, spinal cord, and muscles.
-The software of the brain is the intangible or emergent properties of it.
-Examples of brain software include consciousness, visual illusions, and language.
-By understanding both the hardware and software of the brain, we should have enough information to create it.
+I plan on creating AGI by studying the human brain.
+My approach starts with reverse engineering the brain by extracting the principles of how the brain works.
+We currently have a crude but decent base of knowledge about the brain that's captured by neuroscience, psychology, and cognitive science.
+However, our approach to getting this knowledge has started to reach an impasse where we're acquiring a lot of information but not a lot of knowledge; in other words, we don't have a theory of the brain.
+My idea is to organize this information into a framework on thinking about the brain.
+After this, we need to take this knowledge to build devices capable of mimicking the brain.
+This requires engineering the brain, which I'm not too certain on how to do.
+This is all a work in progress so my plans will change as I learn more.

 ### Why did you make this website?